kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 This encompasses two related pieces of work (changes to the kubelet's `/metrics/cadvisor` endpoint, and improvements to the replacement _summary_ API).

-There are two main APIs that consumers use to gather stats about running containers and pods: summary API and /metrics/cadvisor.
-The Kubelet is responsible for implementing the summary API, and cadvisor is responsible for fulfilling /metrics/cadvisor.
+There are two main APIs that consumers use to gather stats about running containers and pods: summary API and `/metrics/cadvisor`.
+The Kubelet is responsible for implementing the summary API, and cadvisor is responsible for fulfilling `/metrics/cadvisor`.

-This aims to enhance CRI implementations to be able to fulfill all the stats needs of Kubernetes.
+This enhances CRI implementations to be able to fulfill all the stats needs of Kubernetes.
 At a high level, there are two pieces of this:

-- Enhance the CRI API with enough metrics to be able to supplement the pod and container fields in the summary API directly from CRI.
+- It Enhances the CRI API with enough metrics to be able to supplement the pod and container fields in the summary API directly from CRI.

-- Enhance the CRI implementations to broadcast the required metrics to fulfill the pod and container fields in the /metrics/cadvisor endpoint.
+- It Enhances the CRI implementations to broadcast the required metrics to fulfill the pod and container fields in the `/metrics/cadvisor` endpoint.

 ## Feature Graduations And Deprecations In Kubernetes v1.28
 ### Graduations to stable